Tambo River (Victoria)

-The Tambo River or Berrawan is a perennial river of the Mitchell River catchment, located in the East Gippsland region of the Australian state of Victoria.
+The Tambo River or Berrawan is a perennial river of the Mitchell River catchment, in the East Gippsland region of the Australian state of Victoria.
 With a total length in excess of 186 km, the Tambo River is one of the longest rivers in the East Gippsland drainage basin, extending from the steep forested southern slopes of the Victorian Alps through forest and farmland to the Gippsland Lakes.